Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/project-planning/preparing-for-an-xm-cloud-project.md

   <li>MVP is just the beginning.
 Use feature flags (example setting up [Modules](https://doc.sitecore.com/xmc/en/developers/xm-cloud/modules.html)) to roll out additional functionality over time.
 Leverage features such as [Personalize](https://doc.sitecore.com/xmc/en/users/xm-cloud/personalize.html) to refine and optimize based on user behaviour.
 Although you might be tempted to leave personalization features for later phases, these might be reduce implementation effort - example using Geography based conditions instead of building custom logic to provide content based on location.</li>
   <li>Consider Content Migration from the very beginning - does it make sense to move the existing content?
 Do you need to automate this process or will it be handled manually?
 What is the amount of content in place, considering multiple sites and languages.
 Additional information can be found on the [Content Audit](/learn/accelerate/xm-cloud/pre-development/information-architecture/content-audit) recipe.</li>
 </ul>

+Beyond tech stack, MVPs also need to take into account governance structures, authoring workflows, integration flexibility, and operational ownership.
+Getting out the door quickly is important.
+But getting out the door with something that can live and evolve  is what separates long-term success from short-term success.

+It's simple to only concentrate on what is required to ship.
+However if you don't consider long-term operational realities, you're establishing future teams up for painful rework, tech debt, and unnecessary risk.

+One critical difference compared to traditional .NET MVC projects is that JavaScript ecosystem moves fast.
+Frameworks like Next.js are constantly evolving, and so is Sitecore - XM Cloud includes starter foundation code that is built into the solution, and is the recommended approach when you [create a project](https://doc.sitecore.com/xmc/en/developers/xm-cloud/deploy-a-project-and-environment.html).
+This is regularly updated to make it more robust and roll out new features, so a consistent update process is required.
+This avoids the dreaded "upgrade cliff" — where months of ignored updates turn into an excessive project — and keeps your stack healthy and predictable over time.

+Review the [Update your starter foundation code](https://doc.sitecore.com/xmc/en/developers/xm-cloud/update-your-starter-foundation-code.html) documentation for further information.

 ### Design and UX/UI Handover